 Merrill, D. C., & Martin, J. A. (2010).
 Getting organized in the Google era: How to get stuff out of your head, find it when you need it, and get it done right.
 New York: Broadway Books.

-This book is about personal information organization.
+This book is about personal information organization during a stressful time.
 It is about managing the information floating around us and our brains’ inability to contain it all without some help.

 Why?
 Because most personal organization books are quite matter-of-fact and cover mostly business or normal family activities.
 His is the first one that I come across who tried to discuss how a person can manage information overload during a stressful and fearful period.
-People may not know this, but getting sick is a large part of life.
+Getting sick is a large part of life.
 Shouldn’t one prepare, even slightly, for it?

 A few ideas tossed up by Merrill are quite interesting: